angus-y/Photon-SCADA/README.md

 # The Photon Project
 A miniauture questionably coded proof of concept smart grid built with a web SCADA system using python 3 and flask for dynamically storing solar energy when voltage output drops below a certain threshold.
 Built for 2019's CXA hackathon competition.
+<b>Please do not use anything in here at all/reference any code here its all garbage coffee fueled panic code</b>.

 # Infrastructure
 A voltmeter monitors the output of a solar panel.
 The data is then streamed to Blynk where it is then pulled using python 3's urllib